KPMGE/2022-GOReads/backend/documentation/README.md

 ---

 ### How to generate api route docs.
 You can easily generate your api route docs.
-First of all, inside this folder, you're need to run the command below, make sure you've got npx on your machine.
+First of all, inside this folder, run the command below, make sure you've got npx installed on your machine.

 ```bash
 npx insomnia-documenter --config ./api-doc.json